alexandrajulius/laravel-playground/README.md

 DB_DATABASE=/Full/Path/To/Your/testing/database-test.db
 ```

+# Laravel < 8

 For Laravel < 8 all the required Behat packages should be compatible.
 No code changes in vendor are required and Mink can be used.

 Follow the description on [https://github.com/laracasts/Behat-Laravel-Extension](https://github.com/laracasts/Behat-Laravel-Extension)
-to integrate Behat into your personal Laravel < 8 project
+to integrate Behat into your existing Laravel < 8 project